alwinb/spec-url/README.md

 API
 ---

-The library exposes a concise, low-level API for working with URL strings and URL records.
-It models URLs as plain javascript objects and it exposes a number of _functions_ for working with them.

 ### URL

 In this implementation an URL is modeled as a plain JavaScript object with the following _optional_ attributes: